iOS Custom Drills: One System, Your Rules

 Distances can vary.

-You set the standard.
+You define the standard.

-LaserHIT makes sure the measurement is real.
+LaserHIT makes sure the measurement stays real.